Batman’s a hero who needs no introduction.

 BATMAN: THE TELLTALE SERIES - VERDICT

-The opening episode isn’t without it’s flaws, but there’s definitely a lot to like about Telltale’s take on the caped crusader.
+The opening episode wasn’t without it’s flaws, but there was definitely a lot to like from Telltale’s first take on the caped crusader.

-Sure, the story themes cover some pretty well-trodden ground, but the excellent voice acting and unique portrayal of Bruce really go a long way in making this feel like a story you haven’t heard before.
+Sure, the story themes covered some pretty well-trodden ground, but the excellent voice acting and unique portrayal of Bruce really went a long way to making this feel like a story you haven’t heard before.

-Early on, Alfred sees the damage Wayne is doing to himself and pleads with him to remember that "there’s room for Bruce and Batman inside that suit".
-After finishing the first episode, I’m more than inclined to agree.
+Early on in Realm of Shadows, Alfred sees the damage Wayne is doing to himself and pleads with him to remember that ‘there’s room for Bruce and Batman inside that suit.’
+After finishing the first two episodes, I’m more than inclined to agree.